LastLeaf/LightPalette/README.md

 1. Clone this repo.
 1. Run `npm install .` in the root of this repo.
 1. Run `FW=DEBUG node app.js` in it.
+1. Write `config.json` manually.
-1. Open your browser and visit [localhost:1180](http://localhost:1180/) and there's an installation page.
+1. Open your browser and visit [localhost:1180](http://localhost:1180/).

 # LICENSE #
 Copyright 2014 LastLeaf, MIT License.